 Management of funds

 The Association must open an account with a financial institution from which all expenditure of the Association is made and into which all of the Association's revenue is deposited.

+The Association will maintain a Gift Fund called the “AQUA Gift Fund”:

+i. which will be used only for the principal purpose of the Association;

+ii. all gifts and deductible contributions of money or property for that purpose are made to it;

+iii. any money received because of such gifts or deductible contributions is credited to it; and,

+iv. and it does not receive any other money or property.

 Subject to any restrictions imposed by a general meeting of the Association, the Committee may approve expenditure on behalf of the Association.